Ebola sucks life from West African states weakened by war, poverty

 "We are trying to ensure we put in place health protocols in mining areas," he added.

 In the wider region, mining companies are on alert.
-Perseus Mining, which has mines in Ghana and Ivory Coast, said it has issued health warnings and barred from its sites anyone coming from Guinea, Sierra Leone or Liberia in the last month.
+Perseus Mining PRI.AX, which has mines in Ghana and Ivory Coast, said it has issued health warnings and barred from its sites anyone coming from Guinea, Sierra Leone or Liberia in the last month.

-Canadian Overseas Petroleum, a partner with oil major ExxonMobil in offshore exploration in Liberia, said it was pushing back the start of drilling.
+Canadian Overseas Petroleum (XOP.V), a partner with oil major ExxonMobil (XOM.N) in offshore exploration in Liberia, said it was pushing back the start of drilling.

 ExxonMobil declined to comment on personnel but said safety was a top priority.
 "Our Monrovia office remains open," it said.